wormhole-foundation/wormhole-docs/learn/fast-transfers.md

 The hub-and-spoke model is a system architecture commonly used to optimize the movement of assets or information across a network.
 In this model, a central "hub" acts as the primary point of control and coordination, while "spokes" are the various endpoints or destinations that connect to the hub.
 This architecture is particularly effective in managing complex systems where resources need to be efficiently distributed and coordinated across multiple locations.

-#### Overview of the Hub and Spoke Model

 At a high level, the hub-and-spoke model operates as follows:

 - **Hub** -  the central node where all resources, data, assets, or information are aggregated and managed.
-The hub handles the distribution to the spokes, acting as a central point of processing and coordination
+The hub handles the distribution to the spokes, acting as a central point of processing and coordination.
+In the context of Fast Transfers, Solana serves as the hub chain where all liquidity is concentrated.
+Solana was chosen due to its fast finality, low transaction costs, and strong support for the [Cross-Chain Transfer Protocol (CCTP)](https://www.circle.com/en/cross-chain-transfer-protocol){target=\_blank}.
+By consolidating liquidity on Solana, Fast Transfers can efficiently manage the distribution of assets across multiple chains through a competitive auction mechanism.
+Additionally, CCTP USDC is used as the base asset, ensuring that USDC liquidity is available for moving assets across different chains
 - **Spokes** - the spokes are the endpoints connected to the hub.
-In the case of blockchain, these are the different chains.
-The spokes rely on the hub to receive and send resources or information, creating a streamlined and centralized flow
+They rely on the hub to receive and send resources or information, creating a streamlined and centralized flow.
+In the case of Fast Transfers, these are the destination chains to which assets are transferred.
+Rather than transferring tokens directly between source and destination chains, Fast Transfers routes all transactions through the Solana hub.
+This routing allows for a more streamlined and efficient transfer process, reducing the complexity and delays that can arise from managing direct transfers between multiple chains

 This model is highly efficient because it aggregates control and reduces the complexity of direct interactions between each endpoint.
-Instead of managing multiple direct connections, each spoke only needs to connect to the hub, simplifying the overall system.
+Instead of managing multiple direct connections, each spoke only needs to connect to the hub, simplifying the overall system and ensuring that liquidity is effectively utilized where it is needed most.

-#### Application in Fast Transfers

-Fast Transfers leverages the hub-and-spoke model to manage liquidity and execute cross-chain transfers with high efficiency.
-Here’s how it works within the Fast Transfers protocol:

-- **Hub chain** - Solana is the central hub where all liquidity is concentrated.
-Solana was selected as the hub due to its fast finality, low transaction costs, and strong support for the [Cross-Chain Transfer Protocol (CCTP)](https://www.circle.com/en/cross-chain-transfer-protocol){target=\_blank}.
-By centralizing liquidity on Solana, Fast Transfers can efficiently manage the distribution of assets across multiple chains through a competitive auction mechanism
-- **Spoke chains** - these are the destination chains to which assets are transferred.
-Rather than transferring tokens directly between source and destination chains, Fast Transfers routes all transactions through the Solana hub.
-This approach allows for a more streamlined and efficient transfer process

 ### How It Works